HzaCode/DP2_BeginnersGuide/docs/source/Simplifying Data Extraction with Jexter VII.md

 # `prefix`, `postfix`, and `default`
 When extracting data from web pages, it's often necessary to format the extracted data or ensure the flexibility and robustness of the data extraction process.
-Jextor offers several practical features such as `prefix`, `postfix`, and `default` to meet these needs.
+Jexter offers several practical features such as `prefix`, `postfix`, and `default` to meet these needs.

 Imagine we aim to extract the name of a drug, the link to the drug's instruction manual, and the manufacturer information from a web page containing drug information.
 The web page's structure might slightly vary, for example, the drug name might be located within different HTML tags.
 Therefore, it's important to be able to flexibly extract the drug name from potentially multiple locations and format the extracted drug name appropriately.